Manuel Philes, Epigram No. 284: On an Enkolpion of Various Saints

 Manuel Philes (c.
 1275–1345) was one of the most prolific poets of the Late Byzantine period.
 Most of his poems were edited by Miller (vol. 1 & vol. 2), and some have been studied by Efthymia Braounou-Pietsch and Ivan Drpić.

 I recently came across this poem: no. 284 in the Escorial manuscript (Miller, vol. 1, p.
 137–38) collection.
-Below is my quick translation.
+Below is my quick-and-dirty translation.

 Εἰς ἐγκόλπιον διαφόρων ἁγίων.